 The only real thing I felt whilst “dripping,” was a little bit chilly.
 This is because the temperature of the saline is lower than the temperature in your body.
 Which is exactly why REVIV leave cosy blankets in the treatment room.
 Scott didn’t feel cold, but he was acting like a chuffed chicken.
 He claimed to have gotten a “high” during the treatment whereas I felt no different.
 The treatment takes a good 12-14 hours to really kick in.

 The golden question.
 Well, we had ours done 2 days ago.
 So I am going to run you through these last 2 days, and then let you decide…

-So we got back to Aberdeen from Edinburgh after a 6-hour journey (Aberdeenshire roadworks fault).
+So we got back to Aberdeen from Edinburgh after a 6-hour journey (Aberdeenshire roadworks fault), the train itself only took like 2 and a half hours!!
 We got home, and I unpacked straight away, went for a shower and tidied the house.
 On a Saturday night.
 I usually don’t unpack until the day before I’ve got to go away again.
 The next day (a Sunday)… I moved all the furniture around in our house, deep-cleaned, put up artwork, went shopping twice and planned out the next 2 weeks worth of work.
 I’ve gotten up early every day since my IV therapy, with no drama or nausea (I’m usually terrible at mornings).
 My anxiety seems to be at an all-time low and productivity levels are soaring.
 And the best bit?
 I’m sleeping like I’m dead.
 Good sleeps = great weeks.